ViTsing/MUCS/README.md

 We use [OpenCompass](https://github.com/open-compass/opencompass) to evaluate fine-tuned models.

-For details, please refer to the `sft` directory.
+For details, please refer to the `opencompass` directory.